 Children concerts Maison Radio France

 Throughout the year the 4 different orchestra’s of the Maison Radio France in the southern part of the 16th arrondissement play child & family friendly concerts on Saturdays and Wednesdays ( as from the age of 3, younger are not allowed in the concert hall !).
 Besides this, as from the age of 4, you can participate in a number of workshops, all related to sound and music.

-Text and picture by Renée Koudstaal
+Text by Renée Koudstaal

 I would love to share new posts with you, click here to subscribe.